MissAutumnForest/flow/README.md

 # flow
 A JS framework for defining the flow of data from server to view.
-A new way to build web applications.
+A new way to build consistent and maintainable web applications.